 These images were inspired by those wonderful natural materials that become better over time.
 Like stoneware, wood and linen.
 When cared for properly, these materials mellow over time and acquire a worn-in look or patina that is hard to replicate by any means other than time.
 And so, inspired by the beauty and grace inherent in the ageing process, we share a few tips on how to properly care for linen bedding to ensure that it lasts for generations.

-You can find our instructions for caring for stonewashed linen bedding after the jump.
+You can find our instructions for caring for linen after the jump.

 Linen can last for generations if cared for properly.
 In fact, what we love most about pure linen is that it actually becomes softer the more it is used and washed.

 Selecting the appropriate washing agent is key to properly caring for linen.
-Many detergents today contain optical whitening agents, and while these are ideal for white linens, they are not recommended for coloured linens as they are likely to result in discolouring and spotting.
+Many detergents today contain optical whitening agents, and while these can be used for white linens, they are not recommended for coloured linens as they are likely to result in discolouring and spotting.

 Caring for Linen: